hzaurzli/DeepLysin/README.md

   Password：DnyF

 # Cition
-If this software is useful, please cite [https://github.com/hzaurzli/DeepLysin](https://github.com/hzaurzli/DeepLysin)
+If this software is useful, please cite:

+Zhang Y, Li R, Zou G, et al. Discovery of Antimicrobial Lysins from the "Dark Matter" of Uncharacterized Phages Using Artificial Intelligence.
+Adv Sci (Weinh).
+Published online June 20, 2024. doi:10.1002/advs.202404049